MalifaciousGames/Mali-s-Macros/htmlarguments.md

 ### Element type ###

 Some macros also support custom element types: `span`, `div`, `button`, `p`...
-This argument comes before the HTML attributes, it its value is falsy (empty string, undefined, 0...) the macro will default to a preset element.
+This argument comes before the HTML attributes, if its value is falsy (empty string, undefined, 0...) the macro will default to a preset element.

 Element types : https://developer.mozilla.org/en-US/docs/Web/HTML/Element